molkemon/Storyteller-Build-Scripts/README.md

 **0. The general Workflow:**

+- Download or clone the entire repo.
+Put it wherever you like on your hard drive
 - You have 6 PowerShell scripts in this pipeline.
-To create the mod, you have to first setup the configuration blocks for all scripts, and then execute the scripts one after the other.
+To create a mod, you have to first setup the configuration blocks for all scripts, and then execute the scripts one after the other.
 - Only execute in PowerShell 7, one of the scripts absolutely requires it, and all of the scripts are way faster in 7.

 - For Script 2 you need an available LLM endpoint, for Script 3 you need a TTS endpoint.
 Setup on how to run those locally for free and highly optimized for speed are further below.